 Every minute is precious when it comes to your prospect’s time or yours.
 Asking if their contract is up for renewal at any moment from now enables you to gauge if there’s any reason to carry on with the conversation.
 For example, if they signed a two-year extension, it means that they’re happy with their provider and won’t be changing vendors for the next 24 months.
 Asking a single question can help you calculate your next move.

-Craig Elias, founder of Trigger Event Selling prescribes using this question to challenge the status quo of your prospect.
+status quo of your prospect.
 Follow it up with “How did that impact your business?” if he/she says yes.
 Lastly, ask him/her what the vendor did to solve the issue and stop it from happening again.

 Every “no” is an opportunity to grow